Pine Hills Elementary School held a Father's Day

 continued partnership with the community to develop a vision for the

-future of high school education in our city, invites all residents to
+future of high school education in our city, held a town hall meeting

 All community members also are invited to